-This handbook is for staff working at collaborative partner organisations, who are responsible for running a QMU module.
-It is assumed that the module has been designed by QMU and is either a direct copy of a module delivered at QMU or adapted from a similar module.
+This handbook is for staff working at collaborative partner organisations, who are responsible for running a QMU module on a validated programme.
+'Validated programmes' consist of modules that have been approved by QMU but which are not direct copies of modules delivered in Edinburgh.
+This means that the partner organisation is responsible for deciding how the module should be delivered.